emylincon/caching/README.md

 ## Emulation Experiment
 * To Carry out the emulation experiment you will need a GNS3 platform
 * Setup and download of GNS3 is available [here](https://www.gns3.com/)
+* To run the C-LSTM `python3 LSTM_caching/predictive_caching.py --n=x` where x is the number of MECs deployed
+* TO run PCR `python3 4proposed.py --n=x --ip=address` where x is the number of MECs deployed and address is the ip address of the MQTT broker
 * The Results can be seen below

 ![Result](emulation/result.png)